-Carbon fiber and titanium are light, strong and are molded to give better grip.
+Carbon fiber and titanium are light, strong, and molded to give better grip.
 There's also a fashion element here: they look quite stylish compared to your average tool!

 This is another feature of the better multi-tools.
 Tools will lock in their in-use position.
 It makes them easier to work with and it's safer: there's no risk of a sharp blade closing up on your fingers.

 Most low-cost multi-tools have tools that are hinged.
 They pivot on a hinge pin to open or close, and this pin can loosen over time.
 With this kind of tool you usually need both hands to open things up or close them.

 Higher quality multi-tools have a spring action that makes opening individual pieces a one-handed task.

 It also means closing is much more certain; it’s easy to tell when a tool is properly seated in the handle.